In 2017, over 47,000 people died from opioid-related drug overdoses, and 36% of them had prescription drugs.

 How Does Narcan Work?

-When you take Narcan, the medication seeks out your body’s opioid receptors, which are found in your brain, brainstem, spinal cord, peripheral nerves, and gastrointestinal tract.
-Usually, these work to control your pain and comfort; an unintended (and unfortunate) function of your opioid system is significant involvement in addiction.
+When Narcan is administered, the drug depends on your body’s opioid receptors in your brain, brainstem, spinal cord, peripheral nerves, and gastrointestinal tract.
+These receptors, known as opioid receptors, regulate your pain and comfort levels; however, a careless and detrimental offshoot of your opioid system is its significant role in addiction.

 When Is It Used?

-- Breathing has slowed or the person stops breathing
+- Breathing has slowed, or the person stops breathing, indicating respiratory depression

 - Paleness